 We’ve all been there.
 You wash your clothes, take the laundry out of the dryer, and your favorite shirts or most comfortable pair of pants has shrunk several sizes too small.
 You’re now faced with a frantic search for ways to get your favorite piece of clothing back to its original size.
 But this leads to the question…how do you prevent clothes from shrinking in the first place?

-Here at Mulberrys in Minneapolis, San Francisco and Dallas, we are frequently asked about how to prevent clothes from shrinking.
+Here at Mulberrys in Minneapolis and San Francisco, we are frequently asked about how to prevent clothes from shrinking.
 Taking your clothes to a dry cleaner can be one way to avoid shrinking clothes, but there are also some extra steps you can take in your laundry room.
 Keep in mind that it is much more difficult to reverse shrinking than it is to proactively take simple steps to prevent shrinking when you wash and dry any piece of clothing.

 Why Do Clothes Shrink When They’re Washed?

 Clothes can shrink for a variety of reasons, many of which are due to washing techniques.
 But there are other factors in shrinking that can start all the way back at the manufacturing process for your piece of clothing.
 Different types of fabrics and materials can be more or less prone to shrinking, and the way a piece of clothing was made can also play a role.
 Certain fabrics are more susceptible to shrinking, with natural fibers able to stretch more than man-made fibers and materials.

 The best way to prevent your clothes from shrinking is to take some simple preventative measures before tossing your laundry in the washer or dryer.

 - Wash with cold water: Cold water can be less damaging to your clothes.
 Hot water can cause your clothing to relax which will result in shrinking.